achrefjaziri/CracktalConcreteSimulator/README.md

 1. Ensure you are inside blenderpython folder in commandline by using cd command.
 Type in command line:  blender default.blend --background --python blenderpython.py
 2. Open blender.
 Open text editor.
 Load blenderpython.py.
 Open pythonconsole.
 Use os.chdir and change directory to blenderpython folder.
 Run blenderpython.py from text editor.

-## Details regarding the code implementation

-The code is fully commented.
-In order to run, you need pbr maps from freepbr website and update the code with the correct location for albedo, roughness and normal maps.
-The code will not work if you run some other rendering and you try to run this script from text editor of blender afterwards.
-It is built on the basic blender scene with predefined cube,lamp and camera.
-It removes the cube along with material and mesh.
-The command given above for the command line will work.

-Blender version used: 2.78c

-Free pbr website: https://freepbr.com/ (Working: Last checked 11/08/2017)

 ## Installing external modules

 To install external python packages like scipy do the following: